 The biggest drop on this ride isn’t the first, but the second – a whopping 230 feet at 85 mph!
 Phantom riders come frighteningly close to the Thunderbolt while navigating its 3,365 feet of track that’s filled with plenty of banked curves and airtime!Riders must be at least 48" tall to ride.

 This iconic attraction has been thrilling guests since 1936.
 Visitors to Noah's Ark begin their journey through the mouth of a large whale, walking upon its squishy tongue, before entering the Ark.
-Be warned: jumps, jolts, shakes and fun scares await.Riders under 46" must ride with a responsible person.
+Be warned: jumps, jolts, shakes and fun await!
+Noah's Ark is the last operating ride of its kind in the world.Riders under 46" must ride with a responsible person.
 View Details

 Dark Ride or Roller Coaster?
 It's both!
 The Exterminator is a high-speed roller coaster in the dark!
 But that's not the only twist, the individual cars spin as they travel the twisting, turning track.Riders must be at least 46 inches tall to ride.
 Riders between 46” and 59” must ride with a responsible person.
 View Details

-The Jack Rabbit has been a Kennywood favorite for young and old since 1920.
-Designed and built by John Miller on a natural ravine, the Jack Rabbit is best known for its 70-foot, double-dip drop.Riders must be at least 42 inches tall to ride.
+Celebrating over 100 years of thrills, the Jack Rabbit has been a Kennywood favorite for young and old since 1920!
+Designed and built by John Miller on a natural ravine, the Jack Rabbit is best known for its 70-foot, double-dip drop.Riders must be at least 42" tall to ride.
 Riders between 42” and 48” must ride with a responsible person.
 View Details

 This beautiful John Miller classic is the only single-continuous track coaster in the U.S. – riders that begin on the right of the station finish on the left.
 Thus, from the lift hill on, the track remains side-by-side allowing riders to experience a close race throughout.Riders must be at least 46" tall to ride.